mark-watson/Ollama_in_Action_Book/manuscript/Colab_Finetuning_1.md

 We will use much more training data in the next chapter to finetune a model to be an expert in recreational locations in the state of Arizona.

-## Save trained model and tokenizer to a GGUF File on the Colab Notebook's File System
+### Save trained model and tokenizer to a GGUF File on the Colab Notebook's File System

-Toe experiment in the Colab Notebook Linux environment we can save the data locally:
+To experiment in the Colab Notebook Linux environment we can save the data locally:

 ```
 model.save_pretrained("lora_model") # Local saving